digitalearthafrica/deafrica-docs/web_services/access.rst

 * ``deafrica-input-datasets``
 * ``deafrica-services``

-For information on where products can be found, see :doc:`data_specs`.
+For information on where products can be found, see :ref:`data_specs`.

 More information on inventory and notification services for some of the buckets can be found on their respective datasets pages on the